 On the heels of leaving the restaurant business, I moved to South Carolina.
 Still having no clue how I was going to crack into the industry, I started looking at online classified ads for any potential leads.
 The first and pretty much only classified ad having to do with programming was for a new startup that needed a PHP developer called Netcasters.
 I didn't know PHP at all, but I applied anyway.

 I ended up getting the job and creating the software for the beautiful "next generation" blended media machine pictured to the left in about three months.
 I had to put in a lot of hours since I had no clue what I was doing, but I figured it out.
-Believe it or not, this endeavor was set up to be very successful and we were placing these machines all over the island.
-Then 9/11/2001 happened, and it gutted tourism and basically ended the business in one fell swoop.
+Believe it or not, this endeavor was on track to be very successful and we were placing these machines all over the island.
+Then 9/11 happened, and it gutted tourism and the business wasn't far to follow.
 I left the company the next month to go work with my brother as a web developer.

 Alas, I had landed a job in the industry..